vinaychilukuri/vinaychilukuri.github.io/about.md

 permalink: /about
 ---

-### I create value for businesses by focusing on what matters -- the User.
+<h3 class="about-page-headline"> I create value for businesses by focusing on what matters --- the User. </h3>

 <div class="about-me row">
 <aside class="col">
 ![img-of-vinay](/assets/img/vin.jpeg)